Latest update: June 25, 2020

 **Payment by bank card or credit card is preferred.

-This line is staffed by professionals from our MWI IUHSSC and is intended both to answer questions regarding the health care and social services available during the pandemic and to answer all questions about the coronavirus.
+This line is staffed by professionals from our MWI IUHSSC and is intended both to answer questions regarding the health care and social services available and to answer all questions about the coronavirus.
 This number does not replace the government phone line (1-877-644-4545) for information on COVID-19.

 211 is an information and social referral service, which allows anyone with social needs (i.e. help for people suffering from anxiety or mental disorders, access to legal aid or any other need for care or support) to find free or low-cost services.